Philippa Spurway Interior Architect

 Parking Space & The Precarious Parking Platform in The Distance

-Today I completed the purchase of some extra land at Zabrdje, which is right next to the house I have already purchased.
-This land has two lovely trees on it, including an olive tree and I have purchased it to make the existing garden larger.
+Today, I completed the purchase of additional land in Zabrdje, located right next to the house I had already bought.
+This plot includes two lovely trees, one of them an olive tree, and I purchased it to extend the existing garden.

-This extra land was for sale as part of a much larger plot and I only wanted to buy a third of it.
-The seller only agreed to sell me the third I needed if I also purchased a smaller plot on the other side of the road directly above my house, which was for sale at a much lower price per square metre than the rest of the land he had for sale.
-So I agreed to his stipulations.
+This extra land was originally part of a much larger plot, but I was only interested in buying about a third of it.
+The seller agreed to my request on the condition that I also purchase a smaller plot on the opposite side of the road, almost directly above my house.
+This second plot was offered at a significantly lower price per square metre than the rest of the land.
+In the end, I accepted his terms.

 Manual-Stampa -A4